jeremys18/BeatSaber-All_Songs_Downloader/README.md

 Yes, I know, it's very non-flashy flashy.
 But this was designed for myself and I don't need flashy flashy.
 I don't actually think anyone else will use it, so if you're downloading this then I guess I was wrong. lol.

+If you run into issue please open a new issue here.
+If you have any suggestions on how to make this better or things you'd like to see, open an issue here as well.
+I will look at them when I can.

 # How to Use